Left Namche after breakfast and within minutes I was welcomed with stunning Himalayan range.

 – There’s a history that says Sheep used to come out of Gokyo Lake.

 – There’s a huge festival in Dudh Kunda around Janai Purnima.

 – Sherpas called Mt.
-Everest Chomlogma chomlo means chicken and logma means golden.
-Yes you guessed it back in the era of gods, inplace of Mt.
+Everest Chomolungma chomlo means chicken and logma means golden.
+Yes, you guessed it back in the era of gods, in place of Mt.
 Everest there used to be a golden chicken.
 Go figure!

 Subscribe for Day 7 & read more here.